JanBartoszek/Attendance-List/README.md

 # Attendance-List

 This is a simple terminal-based app for checking the attendance.
-The project was created for presentation on Pylight: Python-oriented meetup for begginers.
+The project was created for Pylight: Python-oriented meetup for begginers.
 The main goal is to show how to establish a connection with PostgreSQL database using Psycopg2.

 ## What is needed